A NEW SUPERINTENDENT’S GUIDE

 One of the common mistakes made by a superintendent coming into a new situation is the desire to answer board and public questions oneself.
 That can become very uneasy as time goes on and you are not able to answer them all.
 Think for a moment who is at the board meeting with you.
 If you run a committee system for board members, some financial, extra-curricular and human resource questions could be answered by the board chair of those committees.

 One of the most dangerous occurrences is a question that has legal ramifications.
 Those kinds of questions can get a superintendent into a great deal of trouble.
 Sitting somewhere at a board table is your solicitor.
 That person should be well versed in school law and will be able to answer most questions.
-If not, the solicitor can say, “I will get back to you with an answer, Certainly, you would want to be involved in some answering and discussion.
-That is certain.
+If not, the solicitor can say, “I will get back to you with an answer.”
+Certainly, you would want to be involved in some answering and discussion.
 Being in charge does not mean that you answer every question.
+You will have staff that will help you with those answers.

 In Chapter I we discussed other variables, other than tests that define the health of a school district.
 It is certainly not the easiest thing to do.
-Tests are simple, but most tests are not diagnostic.
-Those are the kind of tests that tell you in what areas the students need to improve.
+Tests are simple, but most tests are not high stakes tests are not diagnostic.
+Those are the kind of diagnostic tests that tell you in what areas the students need to improve.
 There is always a question of grouping in elementary school and in middle school or junior high.
 Those questions will be part of your decision making after gathering a great number of factors.

 The social and economic painting of your school district, the number of students on free and reduced lunch, plain old reading scores, discussion with teachers and administrative staff, will give you a clue how to proceed in helping the children.
 Most educators understand that it costs more to educate economically disadvantaged students.
 Unfortunately, there are legislators and government officials who do not understand that.